 The post-inspection summary, given in person or by phone, is when our inspector explains what you need to know in language you will understand, to suit your level of building knowledge.
 Listen and ask questions.

-The printed report is clear and concisely worded, with supporting photos, made easy to read and navigate with a summary and index.
+The printed report, sent next day, is clear and concisely worded, with supporting photos.
+It is easy to navigate with a one-page summary and a contents page.
 Ask for a sample to be emailed to you.

 We all have different ideas and concerns …. some of us want everything perfect right now, others have grand plans, some are enthusiastic and practical; some aren’t.